xaviserrag/phaserjs-dialogs-plugin/readme.md

 dialog.
 Default: false.
 * <b>bgScreenColor</b> -> Color of the bgScreen.
 Default #000.
 * <b>bgScreenAlpha</b> -> Alpha of the bgScreen.
 Default 0.7.
 * <b>bgImg</b> -> Name of the sprite or frame that will be used for the background of the dialog.
-Default: ''.
+ If no sprite is passed, no bg will appear.
 * <b>closeBtnSprite</b> -> Name of the sprite or frame that will be used for the close Button.
 Default: ''.
 If no closeBtnSprite is passed, there will be no close button.
 Be careful to have always a close button or an easyClose activated.
 * <b>closeBtnOffsetY</b> -> Offset Y of the close button.
 Default: 0 (centered on the center).